toptensoftware/JsonKit/readme.md

 * Simple set of custom attributes to control serialization
 * Optional non-strict parsing allows comments, non-quoted dictionary keys, trailing commas and hex literals (great for config files)
 * Optional pretty formatting
-* No dependencies, one file - PetaJson.cs
+* No dependencies, one file - JsonKit.cs
 * Works on .NET, Mono, Xamarin.Android, Xamarin.iOS.

 # Usage

-Here goes, a 5 minute whirl-wind tour of using PetaJson...
+Here goes, a 5 minute whirl-wind tour of using JsonKit...

 ## Setup

-1. Add PetaJson.cs to your project
+1. Add JsonKit.cs to your project
 2. That's it

-Well almost, you'll probably want some `using PetaJson;` clauses and depending on your target platform you might need to define the following symbols in your project to  disable some functionality:
+Well almost, you'll probably want some `using Topten.JsonKit;` clauses and depending on your target platform you might need to define the following symbols in your project to  disable some functionality:

-* `PETAJSON_NO_DYNAMIC` - disable support for System.Dynamic.ExpandoObject
+* `JsonKit_NO_DYNAMIC` - disable support for System.Dynamic.ExpandoObject
-* `PETAJSON_NO_EMIT` - disable use of System.Reflection.Emit (slower, more portable)
+* `JsonKit_NO_EMIT` - disable use of System.Reflection.Emit (slower, more portable)
-* `PETAJSON_NO_DATACONTRACT` - disable support for System.Runtime.Serialization.DataContract/Member
+* `JsonKit_NO_DATACONTRACT` - disable support for System.Runtime.Serialization.DataContract/Member

 ## Generating JSON